xmartlabs/blog/_posts/2023-07-05-atomic-design-systems-on-figma.md

 Last year Figma introduced component properties, aiming to reduce the amount of variants needed in component sets and making base components expendable in some cases.

 <aside>
-💡 [Component properties](https://help.figma.com/hc/en-us/articles/5579474826519/) are the changeable aspects of a component.
+💡 <a href="https://help.figma.com/hc/en-us/articles/5579474826519/">Component properties</a> are the changeable aspects of a component.
 You can define which parts of a component others can change by tying them to specific design properties.
 This allows you to control things like:

 - Layers you can hide or show
 - Whether an instance can be swapped